rfjakob/gocryptfs/README.md

 v1.0 (not released yet)
 * Deprecate very old filesystems, stage 3 of 3
- * Filesystems created by v0.6 and older can only be mounted read-only
+ * Filesystems created by v0.6 can no longer be mounted
  * Drop command-line options `-gcmiv128`, `-emenames`, `-diriv`.
 These are now always enabled.